Startups

 By leveraging their existing brand and customer base, startups can introduce new products or services that complement their existing offerings and provide additional value to customers in order to scale their business.

 To implement this strategy effectively, you should focus on developing a launch plan that aligns with your existing product, strengths, and expertise.
 It should also be tailored to your target market demands and competitive landscape.
+You can host a live video through video transcoding or host a big event and invite the press depending on your target audience, budget and other preferences.

 Just like Peloton.
 It started as a fitness equipment manufacturer and has since expanded to offer a range of associated products and services, including workout classes and streaming content.
 By leveraging its existing brand and customer base, Peloton was able to expand its offerings and drive significant revenue growth.